gustvoassuncao/TeamMembersAllocation/README.md

 ## 👨‍💻 Features
 - React function components;
-- First build passing props drilling, then updated to context
+- First build passing props drilling, then updated to context;
 - Implement the useState Hook in a Functional Component;
 - Images passsing through context to render;
 - JSX Code to Render Bootstrap Cards for Employees;